Joint Disorders in Cats

 Signs of immune-mediated arthritis include lameness, pain and swelling in multiple joints, fever, a general feeling of illness, and persistent loss of appetite.
 These signs commonly come and go.
-In addition to signs, the diagnosis is aided by x-rays, biopsy of joint tissue, and examination of joint fluid (commonly called a joint tap).
+In addition to signs, the diagnosis is aided by x-rays, biopsy of joint tissue, blood tests, and examination of joint fluid (commonly called a joint tap).

 Treatment involves anti-inflammatory medications and chemotherapeutic drugs.
 The outlook for recovery is uncertain.
-Relapses are relatively common and the cause of the reactions is often unknown.
+Relapses are relatively common, and the cause of the reactions is often unknown.

-Several types of joint trauma that can affect the joints in cats, including cranial cruciate ligament tears and palmar carpal ligament breakdown.
+Several types of joint trauma can affect the joints in cats, including cranial cruciate ligament tears and palmar carpal ligament breakdown.

 Tearing of the cranial cruciate ligament of the knee joint (stifle) is usually caused by serious injury.
 However, injuries are more likely to occur when the joint structure is already weakened by degeneration, the animal’s own immune system, or defects in conformation of the joint.
 Most injuries involve a tear in the middle of the ligament, although some result from bone separation at the origin of the ligament.
-A tear of this type can make the knee unstable and can lead to cartilage injury, buildup of joint fluid, bony outgrowths, and hardening and thickening of the joint membrane.
+A tear of this type can make the knee unstable and can lead to cartilage (meniscus) injury, buildup of joint fluid, bony outgrowths, and hardening and thickening of the joint membrane.

 Both medical and surgical treatment options are available.
 Physical therapy, weight reduction, and nonsteroidal anti-inflammatory drugs ease discomfort from inflammation and degenerative joint disease.
 The outlook after surgery is good as long as degenerative joint disease has not progressed too far.

 Injuries sustained when falling or jumping can cause hyperextension, in which the limb extends beyond its normal range of motion.
-This produces excessive force on the wrist (carpus), which can cause tearing of the palmar carpal ligaments and fibrocartilage, leading to collapse of the joints.
+This produces excessive force on the wrist (carpus), which can cause tearing of the palmar carpal ligaments and fibrocartilage, leading to collapse of the joint.
 This is a rare problem in cats.
 Signs include lameness, swelling of the carpal joint, and a characteristic stance in which the heel is touching the ground.
 For mild cases a splint or cast may be sufficient, but surgery is usually required.
 Surgery involves fusing the affected joints using a bone plate and screws, pins and wires, or an external system.
 The outlook for recovery is good.